TuringLang/DynamicPPL.jl/docs/src/internals/varinfo.md

   - `haskey(::Dict)`: check if a particular `VarName` is present in `metadata`.
   - `getindex(::Dict, ::VarName)`: return the realization corresponding to a particular `VarName`.
   - `setindex!(::Dict, val, ::VarName)`: set the realization corresponding to a particular `VarName`.
+  - `push!(::Dict, ::Pair)`: add a new key-value pair to the container.
   - `delete!(::Dict, ::VarName)`: delete the realization corresponding to a particular `VarName`.
   - `empty!(::Dict)`: delete all realizations in `metadata`.
   - `merge(::Dict, ::Dict)`: merge two `metadata` structures according to similar rules as `Dict`.